 Howard Gardner, professor of cognition and education at the Harvard Graduate School of Education, and adjunct professor of psychology at Harvard University, gained worldwide recognition in the early 1980s for his theory of multiple intelligences, outlined in Frames of Mind (1983).

-Recipient of the Lifetime Achievement award at the 2011 Thinkers50, Handy describes himself as a social philosopher.
+Recipient of the Lifetime Achievement award at the 2011 Thinkers50, Handy described himself as a social philosopher.
 Born in Ireland, Handy studied at Oxford University and then worked for Shell and studied at MIT.
 He launched and ran the Sloan Programme at London Business School where he became a professor.
 Handy’s first book was Understanding Organisations (1976).

 Robert Kaplan and David Norton are best known as the originators of the Balanced Scorecard, a strategic management tool that links a company’s current actions with its long-term goals.
 The Balanced Scorecard is one of the most successful and widely used management tools in the world.